Joiry/HSL_Carp/var_loop_script.md

 $ bash test.sh
 ~~~

 Hmmm, nothing happened?
 This is because invoking the shell with the `bash` command creatures a new temporary environment, and the `pattern` variable is not defined.
-A different way of running a script with with `source`, which runs the script in the current environment:
+A different way of running a script is with the command `source`, which runs the script in the current environment:

 ~~~
 $ source test.sh